CogentRedTester/mpv-sub-select/README.md

 ## Synchronous vs Asynchronous Track Selection
 The script has two different ways it can select subtitles, controlled with the `preload` script-opt.
 The default is to load synchronously during the preload phase, which is before track selection; this allows the script to seamlessly change the subtitles to the desired track without any indication that the tracks were switched manually.
 This likely has better compatability with other options and scripts.

 The downside of this method is that when `--aid` is set to auto the script needs to scan the track-list and predict what track mpv will select.
-Therefore in some rare situations this could result in the wrong track being selected.
+Therefore, in some rare situations, this could result in the wrong track being selected.
 There are three solutions to this problem:

 ### Use Asynchronous Mode (default no)
 Disable the hook by setting `preload=no`.
 This is the simplest and most efficient solution, however it means that track switching messages will be printed to the console and it may break other scripts that use subtitle information.